Private Jewish Tour Of Barcelona

-If you’d rather get an overview of the medieval Jewish Section but also see some top city sights, most of our Sightseeing Tours include the Jewish Section, and the tour of the Gothic Quarter allows for a more detailed visit while still seeing other non-Jewish sites.
+If you’d rather get an overview of the medieval Jewish Section but also see some best Barcelona sights, most of our Sightseeing Tours include the Jewish Section, and the tour of the Gothic Quarter allows for a more detailed visit while still seeing other non-Jewish sites.

 If you are traveling with children, this tour is probably too academic for them and they are likely to get bored.
 We strongly suggest booking the tour of the Gothic Quarter instead and ask for a stronger focus on the Jewish heritage.

 If you have walking issues or use a wheelchair, please note that the Old Town is fully pedestrian and there aren’t too many opportunities to seat.
 The area is relatively wheelchair-friendly, though, and the museums are adapted except the medieval synagogue which as half a dozen steps at the entrance.

 If you are on a budget or only want a basic tour of the Call (Jewish Section), book the 1.5 Express tour of the Jewish Quarter.

 If you want to focus on the medieval Jewish history of Barcelona, book the 4-hr Jewish Quarter Walking Tour.